 This is not simply a society where girls experience great sexual freedom or where they are able to control their sexuality, but is a society with very different ideas about the body and the nature of sex.
 The Canela, like other Amerindian groups such as the Huaorani (Rival 1998), believe that once a woman becomes pregnant, any further semen she receives from other men becomes a biological part of the growing baby.
 Therefore children have several fathers, known as co-fathers or contributing fathers.
 Sexual intercourse with many men is desirable and necessary for women for the formation of their child.
 To outsiders these practices may seem bizarre and even repugnant, yet William and Jean Crocker point out that there are strictly observed rules about who can have sex with whom and that child abuse, as it is understood in the West, is very infrequent in this society.

-These excerpts from the paper illustrate the immense contrast in social and sexual conditioning between some indigenous cultures and the Western or Modern society most of us live in.
+These excerpts from the paper illustrate the immense contrast in social and sexual conditioning between some indigenous cultures and the Western or Modern society most of us live in, where we are basically told not to touch that, and keep your legs closed.
 The point is merely to illustrate that our sexuality is shaped by our upbringing.
 We should acknowledge the tremendous strides we have made in individual freedoms in our modern society, enshrining the rights of women and children, and that the image of the "noble savage", is not all rosy and romantic.
 Many primitive practices and modern religious and cultural conditioning both have positive and negative aspects.